tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 because you're actively using your muscles to try to pronounce them.
 It's harder to skim when you're engaged.

-Another thing to consider is whether or not you are going to build bad pronunciation habits by pronouncing Japanese out loud.
+Another thing to consider is whether you are going to build bad pronunciation habits by pronouncing Japanese out loud.
 In this regard, I would definitely recommend avoiding doing it if you're a beginner.
 Any type of pronunciation practice requires you to have acquired large aspects of the language